adamcysec/ping_sweeper/README.md

 Allows you to use an IP, range of IPs, cidr range, or all at the same time.

+The live hosts will be displayed in green.
+At the end of the scan, all live hosts are displayed in list format.

 ## Dependencies
 ping_sweeper.py requires the following dependencies:
 - [scapy](https://pypi.org/project/scapy/)